China says it will retaliate if Trump raises tariffs

-BEIJING (AP) — China said Thursday it will retaliate if President Donald Trump goes ahead with more tariff hikes in a fight over Beijing's technology ambitions, ratcheting up tension ahead of negotiations in Washington.
+BEIJING (AP) — China said Thursday it will retaliate if President Donald Trump goes ahead with more tariff hikes in a fight over technology and trade, ratcheting up tensions ahead of negotiations in Washington.

-Beijing would be forced to take "necessary countermeasures," the Commerce Ministry said, but gave no details of possible penalties.
+Beijing will be forced to take "necessary countermeasures" if the increases go ahead Friday as planned, the Commerce Ministry said.
+It gave no details of possible penalties.

-Trump threw global financial markets into turmoil with his surprise threat Sunday to raise import duties on $200 billion of Chinese goods from 10% to 25%, effective Friday.
+Trump threw global financial markets into turmoil with his surprise threat Sunday to raise import duties on $200 billion of Chinese goods from 10% to 25%.
+Trump complained talks were moving too slowly and Beijing was trying to backtrack on earlier agreements.

-The volley of threats came as Chinese and U.S. negotiators prepared for talks in Washington aimed at ending the dispute over complaints about Beijing's industry and trade policies.

 "China deeply regrets that if the U.S. tariff measures are carried out, China will have to take necessary countermeasures," said a Commerce Ministry statement.

 Chinese authorities already have extended retaliation beyond imports by targeting operations of American companies in China.
-Regulators have slowed down customs clearance for shipments by American companies and delayed issuing licenses in finance and other industries.
+Regulators have slowed down customs clearance for their shipments and delayed issuing licenses in finance and other industries.

+Beijing has an array of other weapons including launching tax, anti-monopoly or other investigations that can hamper a company's operations.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.